minerllabs/minerl/docs/source/notes/performance-tips.rst

 	docker build . -t <docker_name>
 	docker run --gpus all -it <docker_name>:latest /bin/bash

 Inside the container, use the following command to verify if the GPU rendering is working.
-If you can see something like ``OpenGL Renderer: NVIDIA GeForce RTX 3090/PCIe/SSE2``, GPU rendering is working.
+If you can see something like ``OpenGL Renderer: NVIDIA GeForce RTX 3090/PCIe/SSE2``, congradtulations.
 Otherwise output like ``OpenGL Renderer: llvmpipe (LLVM 12.0.0, 256 bits)`` indicates you're still using CPU.
 Fee free to post to `this repo <https://github.com/jeasinema/egl-docker>`_ if you have any issues.

 .. code-block:: bash